The0zymandias/Miitopia_Randomizer_2.0/README.md

 ## Miitopia Randomizer (Switch & 3DS)

+This is an updated version to fix a crash on the 3DS and extend the randomizer.
+This version functions a bit differently: All bosses that have one face are given a random face (that has already been assigned).
+Bosses with multiple random faces cause crashes on the 3DS version so any enem that has multiple faces will not be the result of a randomization.
+Dragons are also not randomized (either to or from) because they cause problems on the 3DS.
+I will upload the new and tested source as soon as possible.
+Here's hoping that a revival project will help out Miitopia 3DS's servers.

 ### Requirements
 - A modded switch/3DS or emulator (Ryujinx is suggested due to Mii Maker support, Citra for 3DS)